 You can also use wood to make your followers if you prefer but I don’t recommend using chopping boards unless they are solid wood and the wood is untreated.
 A lot of the cheap wooden chopping boards are glued together and will fall apart with a few applications of too hot water when you sanitise.
 Plus, the glue may leech into your cheese while it is being pressed.
 This is also a concern with the oils and varnishes often used to finish these boards off.

-Ricki Carroll also notes that some woods are unsuitable for use such as maple, which molds quickly and cherry, which releases tanins.
+It’s also important to note that some woods are unsuitable for use such as maple, which molds quickly and cherry, which releases tanins.

 Remember to cut your followers slightly smaller than the diameter of the container you are using.
 It’s an easy thing to forget.
 This is particularly important with wood as it swells and expands with moisture and it could be quite an adventure trying to extract a follower that is jammed tightly, trapping your cheese inside of the mold.